Community Overview

 Instructor Development

 Instructor development is how our global instructors come together to support each other and develop new teaching and technical skills.
-We create an open and inviting environment through community discussions and project-based small group mentoring.
+We create an open and inviting environment through community sessions and project-based small group mentoring.

 Instructor Development Committee